waln0/i-like-trains-noah-nathan/README.md

 }
 ```

+You may also want to modify the `ai_agent_file_name` in the `server` section to point to your own agent file.
+This will be used when a client disconnects in competitive mode.

 ### 4. Run the client

 If you are connecting to a remote server, you need to know the IP address and port of the server.
 If you are outside of EPFL network, you will need to use a VPN to connect to the network.